 Good vs Evil

-Readers of this age group are not keen on too much ambiguity.
-You don’t need to have flat characters, but clear lines can be drawn between doing the ‘right thing’ and doing what’s ‘wrong’.
+Readers of this age group are not too keen on ambiguity.
+You don’t need to have flat characters, but clear lines can be drawn between doing the right thing and doing what’s wrong.
 Plot lines that explore good and evil work well, as do good guys vs bad guys.
-Think of the Series of Unfortunate Events series where the Baudelaire children are certainly the good guys, harassed time and again by the evil Count Olaf.
+Think of the Series of Unfortunate Events where the Baudelaire children are certainly the good guys, harassed time and again by the evil Count Olaf.